 The document verifying units completed can be sent to the local post by school officials.
 Alternatively, the parents of the home schooled applicant can present the document to the local post Commander or Adjutant.
 Names of these Legionnaires can be obtained by calling the Legion Department Headquarters in Richmond at (804) 353-6606.

 Under no circumstances will a home schooler be accepted at Boys State without first having his 11th grade courses and units evaluated and approved by the earlier stated public school officials or by the Virginia Boys State Educational Committee composed of educators and other professionals.

 Home schooled youth following a religious-based curriculum must also be judged by the same academic course level of attainment as 11th graders attending the public schools.
-In this situation the Boys State Director, Michael Harris, must approve the home schooler’s scholastic curriculum records.
+In this situation the Boys State Director must approve the home schooler’s scholastic curriculum records.

 Parents of all home schoolers, public, private or religious-based, might want to include, along with curriculum data, any other test scores, sport activities, organizational membership, community involvement, patriotism and leadership examples for review.